AwkwardLiSFan/acs-skills-assessment-tracker/README.md

 As of the time of writing this, the main sources of information about ACS skills assessments are the [ACS Skills Assessment for PR Facebook group](https://www.facebook.com/groups/acs4pr) and the [AusVisa subreddit](https://www.reddit.com/r/AusVisa/).

-There is no single source of truth that collects timelines from the applicants, with the most active updates being user posts on the Facebook group where applicants often tend to post their outcomes along with the time taken.
+There are few portals that collect timelines from the applicants, with the most active updates being user posts on the Facebook group where applicants often tend to post their outcomes along with the time taken.
+Other options include [ImmiTracker](https://myimmitracker.com/) or [TrackItt](https://www.trackitt.com/australia-immigration-trackers/skills-assessment), both of which necessitate signing up and creating a user profile.
+ImmiTracker's data on ACS skills assessments is also not as exhaustive as its base of users who post about General Skilled Migration (GSM) visa applications.

 However, there is no consistent format to this data, as some may choose to omit crucial details such as the ANZSCO code they applied under, or the chosen stream.
 It is also not convenient to always scroll through a large number of posts seeking help or discussing other aspects of the process just to find the ones that shed light on waiting times.